TaliesinDS/TaliesinDS.github.io/_posts/2025-07-07-over-geurstoffen-en-de-veiligheid-van-mijn-zeep.md

   In short, while the names may sound scientific, each ingredient is there to make your soap smell wonderful and remain safe for everyday use.
 If you have any questions about specific ingredients, feel free to ask!
    </p>
   <p>
   Despite careful selection of ingredients and adherence to safety standards, it is still possible for some individuals to experience allergic reactions to certain components in fragrance oils or other ingredients.
-If you have sensitive skin or known allergies, please review the ingredient list carefully and consider performing a patch test before regular use.
+If you have sensitive skin or known allergies, please review the ingredient list carefully.
    </p>
   <p>